r-grandorder/tri-hermes/en/pages/shimosa.md

 **Assassin of Paraíso:**

-This isn't me, this isn't me, this isn't me! ! !
+This isn't me, this isn't me, this isn't me!!!
 This isn't what I accepted...!

 **Narration:**